raspberrypilearning/trained-vision-app/en/step_5.md

 --- collapse ---
 ---
-title: Capture an image from the user's camera — other computers
+title: Capture an image from the user's camera (other computers)
 ---
 You can use this function to capture an image using the `cv2` library.
 You need to decide where on your computer you want to store the image the camera records, so you can provide it to the classifier later.
 It makes sense to create a variable with that file path and pass it to both this function, and the image classification function.